© 2024 St. Louis Public Radio

 St. Louis Public Radio

-Deputy Jail Commissioner Tammy Ross is currently serving as acting commissioner of the city jail after Clemons-Abdullah went on leave in September for reasons that have not been disclosed publicly.
+Deputy Jail Commissioner Tammy Ross is serving as acting commissioner of the city jail after Clemons-Abdullah went on leave in September for reasons that have not been disclosed publicly.

-The public safety department's division of corrections posts monthly reports each year highlighting detainee population, deaths and other details.
+The Public Safety Department's division of corrections posts monthly reports each year highlighting detainee population, deaths and other details.

 For example, in the city’s online monthly reports for 2020, there were only two deaths reported at the City Justice Center that year.
 But based on the latest information, that’s only half the number of deaths that occurred at the city jail that year.